Merit Badges

 Contact the Counselor

 Get in touch with the merit badge counselor and explain that you want to earn the badge.
 The counselor may ask to meet you to explain what is expected and to start helping you meet the requirements.
-You must have another person with you at each meeting with the merit badge counselor.
-This person can be your parent or legal guardian, or another registered adult.
+Remember that youth protection policies apply to merit badge counselors/classes as well.
+See below.

 Step 4